 Ever since I was a child, my family and I have enjoyed many holidays and festivities in the city and the surrounding towns and villages of the Cape Winelands, Cape West Coast and Cape Whale Coast.
 Being such a diverse people from different backgrounds and cultures we can begin to establish why the city is such a pleasurable place to visit and live in.

-Top 5 reasons why Cape Town should be your next city break
+Cape Town attractions for your next city break

 - Majestic Natural Beauty